 There may be instances where root canal treatment is not possible or has proven ineffective long-term.
 By performing endodontic surgery, we can effectively treat issues such as inflammation or infection.

-Benefits of Endodontic Surgery
+Benefits of Endodontic Surgery in Toronto

 Typically, a tooth that has had a root canal can last a lifetime and never require further endodontic treatment.
 However, if the tooth does not heal or becomes infected with decay, you may experience pain or discomfort even months or years after successful treatment.